Alexander-Milligan/Introduction-to-Git-Github/ModuleFour/ModuleFour.md

         <h2>The Four Stages within git</h2>
             <p>Creation, Modification, Refactoring, and Deletion</p>+
         <h2>The Four Stages of git</h2>
-            <p>The creation stage is the first and can be seen as the untracked work directory.
+            <p>The creation stage is the first and can be seen as the untracked work directory.</p>